ga-wdi-exercises/computer-science-workshop/readme.md

 ## You Do: Researching Common Sorting Algorithms

-In groups of two, research the following sorting algorithms:
+In groups of three, research the following sorting algorithms:
 * Selection sort
 * Merge sort
 * Radix sort